crf8472/libarcstk/DESIGN.md

 - Any header file only declares symbols that are intentionally part of its API.
   Symbols in a header may not exist "by accident" or for "technical reasons".
   If you absolutely must provide a symbol in a header that is not considered part of the public API enclose it in a namespace ``details``.
-(I did this on one site and I do not like it, I will refactor it away!)
 - Of course forward declared implementation pointers are ok.
+- Non-public files (such as .tpp files with template implementations) reside in a directory ``details`` within the ``arcs`` directory.

 ## Dependencies

 - Do not introduce any new external dependencies.
-For runtime, prefer standard library whenever reasonably possible and for buildtime stick to the tools already involved (CMake, Catch2, git).
+For runtime, prefer standard library whenever reasonably possible and for buildtime stick to the tools already involved (CMake, Catch2).

 ## Tests

 - If it does anything non-trivial, add a unit test for it.
-- Test filenames are of the scheme: ``<compilation_unit>-<classname>`` where the classname may be omitted if the test tests multiple entities of the compilation unit.
+- Keep one testcase file per module, since compiling tests is expensive.
 - If it is not part of the public API but needs to be tested, move it to a separate header, that is included to a non-public namespace at its actual site and included "as-if-public" by the test class.
 Give it the same name as the